badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

 It can be a little complex to get CloudFront and S3 configured correctly.
 The correct CORS configuration is required as you'll be serving your assets on a different domain to your main site, and the assets need to be "given permission" to work on specified origin domains.

 My initial attempt at this resulted in my assets being too aggressively cached, and they would not load via `fetch` as the CORS headers (or lack thereof) were cached by CloudFront.
-It's thus important to configure the caching policy correctly.
+It's thus important to configure the caching policy correctly to ensure cache is invalidated when changing the Origin header.

+The second caching issue I had was browser cache.
+When the browser first requests an asset, it won't add the Origin header as it's using a link/script element.
+The browser will cache the response, and use the cache for subsequent requests.
+This is because CloudFront and S3 [doesn't send the `Vary: Origin` header](https://stackoverflow.com/questions/31732533/s3-cors-always-send-vary-origin).
+If you're using `cURL` to test this, you won't see the issue.
+The issue is only obvious in the browser due to how it caches responses.
+This results in a AJAX/fetch failing when attempting to access the asset the second time.

 After a lot trial and error I managed to create a working cloudformation template.